 Apartheid Heritages: A Spatial History of South Africa’s Township’s website is part of a larger analogue and digital book project currently under development by Dr. Angel David Nieves.
 This “book” is in the very early phases of discussion and development with a university press.

-Nieves’s scholarly and community-based activism examines the intersections between architecture, social justice, and human rights on the Internet, and critically engages with issues of race and the built environment in cities across the Global South.
-Coinciding with his work in digital humanities, Nieves’s research on the history of heritage conservation and urban regeneration efforts in South Africa (in particular, the South African township, Soweto), where Nieves has traveled annually since 2004.
-From 2006-2008 he worked to create the Soweto’76, A Living Digital Archive at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, as a Faculty Fellow from the School of Architecture, Planning and Preservation (SoAPP).
+Dr. Nieves’s scholarly and community-based activism examines the intersections between architecture, social justice, and human rights on the Internet, and critically engages with issues of race and the built environment in cities across the Global South.
+Coinciding with his work in digital humanities is Dr. Nieves’s research on the history of heritage conservation and urban regeneration efforts in South Africa, in particular the South African township called Soweto, where he has traveled annually since 2004.
+From 2006-2008 he worked to create the Soweto’76, A Living Digital Archive at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland as a Faculty Fellow from the School of Architecture, Planning and Preservation (SoAPP).

 From 2008-2010 he continued working with MITH as a Networked Faculty Fellow as a faculty member at Hamilton College.
 Dr. Nieves has been working on a number of preservation efforts in Johannesburg’s “South Western Townships”—better known as Soweto—for over a decade.
 Located some 30 km from downtown Johannesburg, the township of Soweto has been a site of both historical contestation and numerous state-sponsored heritage projects.
 In South Africa, the legacy of apartheid has meant a constant engagement with cultural trauma and its impact on all aspects of social life, particularly for township residents beginning in the early twentieth-century.